DevSecOps vs DevOps: 7 Key Differences

 AI is responsible for automated security checks for DevSecOps.
 Automating security integrates it seamlessly into every process of DevSecOps.
 Security is the top priority and the responsibility of security lies with all teams.

-1. Point of View: DevSecOps vs DevOps
+1. Point of view

-The point of view of DevOps is to be on the same page.
+The point of view of DevOps engineers is to be on the same page.
 Communication without fail is the lens through which they operate.
 All teams are important to development and all must work equally toward the team goal.

 1. Management